quinncatr/2024-Research-Assistant-Work/andy/README.md

 ## Using TensorFlow
 ### Initial Setup
 - Once TensorFlow is installed, follow the quickstart tutorial [here](https://www.tensorflow.org/tutorials/quickstart/beginner).
   - Note: Because the Jetson Nano is slightly outdated, the most recent version of Keras supported is 2.6.
-Since Tensorflow automatically comes with a new version than 2.6, it must be dongraded.
+Since Tensorflow automatically comes with a newer version than 2.6, it must be downgraded.
 To downgrade Keras, run `pip install keras==2.6` in the Nano's terminal.